-5.2.4 For extraction of commercially harvested services and non-timber forest products under The Organization's control a sustainable harvest level is calculated and adhered to.
-Sustainable harvest levels are based on Best Available Information
+5.2.4 For extraction of commercially harvested services and non-timber forest products under The Organization's control a sustainable harvest level is calculated at or below a level that can be permanently sustained and adhered to.
+Sustainable harvest levels are based on Best Available Information.